-2.3 Unit holder requirements / listing requirements for FI and FIP
+c.
+Unit holder requirements / listing requirements for FI and FIP

-Unit holder requirements Listing mandatory - FIP: less than 50 members and at least 4 not related contributors FI: at least 50 members or one institutional investor.
+Unit holder requirements Listing mandatory FIP: less than 50 members that are not "members of the same family" (those who maintain among them a certain degree of consanguinity or affinity relationship, and entities directly or indirectly controlled by each of those people) FI: at least 50 members or one institutional investor.
 No

 FIP cannot have 50 or more members.
 If a FIP reaches 50 or more members, it will be treated as a FI and subject to the same rules and requirements set for FI.
-On the other hand, after a year from the commencement of the fund's operations the FIP must be held by at list 4 unrelated Unit Holders and none of them must held participation lower than 10%.
-Furthermore, the Investment Fund Manager and or its related parties can note held more that 20% of the FIP's equity.
+On the other hand, after a year from the commencement of the fund's operations, the FIP must be held by at least four unrelated Unit Holders and none of them must held participation lower than 10%.
+Furthermore, the Investment Fund Manager and/ or its related parties can not hold more that 20% of the FIP's equity.
 The foregoing applies unless an institutional investor is member of the fund with more than 50% of the quotas issued by the FIP.